bigkahuna443/SkinModHelper/docs/guide/README.md

 -----------------------------------
 After briefly talking about Xmls, let's come back to the remaining information available in the ConfigFile

-Regarding the player IDs in Sprites.xml, there are many IDs that are not classified as player IDs, but maddy appears in the animation texture of those IDs
+Regarding the player IDs in Sprites.xml, there are many IDs that are not classified as player IDs, but maddy appears in the animation texture of those IDs.

-Such as "lookout", "payphone" and other IDs, or the "HonlyHelper_Petter" ID from HonlyHelper Below we will introduce a method to let SkinModHelper reskin them with the same ID:
+Such as "lookout", "payphone" and other IDs, or the "HonlyHelper_Petter" ID from HonlyHelper.
+Below we will introduce a method to let SkinModHelper reskin them with the same ID:
 ```
   OtherSprite_Path: ["Root directory path of Sprites.xml of non-Normal type"]   # Path's starting point is "Graphics/"